CCDG/Pipeline-Standardization/PipelineStandard.md

 * Propose to start a review process in late 2017: invite proposals for pipeline updates that incorporate new aligners, reference genomes and data processing steps.
 * If substantial improvements are achievable, implement new pipelines for project years 3-4.
 * There will need to be a decision about how large the potential variant calling improvements should be to warrant pipeline modification and data reprocessing.

-##Data resources to generate for mid-project pipeline improvement
-Summary: We agreed that additional data resources would be needed for development and testing of future pipelines.
-We have not spent much time on this topic yet.

-Draft plan:
-* 32 genomes
-* 2 hydatidiform moles (CHM1 and CHM13).
-* A “pseudodiploid” mixture of CHM1 and CHM13.
-Will this mixing happen at the level of data or DNA?
-* 10 trios with diverse ancestry from the 1000 Genomes Project, selected to maximize overlap with ongoing genome assembly projects.
-* CEPH: NA12878, NA12892, NA12891.
-Best characterized trio.
-PacBio assembly for NA12878 available from the WashU Reference Genomes Improvement project.
-* Yoruban: NA19240, NA19238, NA19239.
-PacBio assembly for NA19240 (WashU).
-* Puerto Rican trio: HG00733, HG00732, HG00731.
-PacBio assembly for HG00733 (WashU).
-* Han Chinese: HG00514, HG00513, HG00512.
-PacBio assembly for HG00514 (WashU).
-* Columbian: HG01352, HG01351, HG01350.
-PacBio assembly for HG01352 (WashU)
-* Gambian: HG02818, HG02816, HG02817.
-PacBio assembly for HG02818 (WashU)
-* Vietnamese: HG02059, HG02060, HG02061.
-PacBio assembly for HG02059 (WashU)
-* Ashkenazi trio.
-PacBio assembly for child (Genome in a Bottle Consortium).
-* Two more?
-* Use mendelian segregation as an unbiased measure in trios.
-* Use false heterozygous calls as an unbiased measure in haploid mole genomes.
-* Develop variant “truthsets” for fully assembled genomes.
-Leverage ongoing efforts such as Genome in a Bottle.